 What “overpaying” actually means (and what it doesn’t)

 Overpaying isn’t “offering above list price.”
-In a true bidding situation, list price is just the opening number.
+In a real bidding situation, list price is just the opening number.
 Overpaying is offering more than the home is worth to you based on:

 - the current market and comparable sales